-Florida shooter willing to plead guilty, attorney says
+Student who survived school shooting to lawmakers: 'Shame on you'

-(CNN)Florida gunman Nikolas Cruz is willing to plead guilty to avoid the death penalty and spare the community from reliving the massacre in a trial, his public defender said.
+Cruz is willing to plead guilty to avoid the death penalty and spare the community from reliving the massacre in a trial, the top public defender said Friday.

-Cruz is charged with 17 counts of premeditated murder for the Wednesday shooting at Marjory Stoneman Douglas High School in Parkland.
+Cruz, 19, faces charges of premeditated murder in Wednesday's shooting at the high school in Parkland that left 17 people dead.

-Broward County Public Defender Howard Finkelstein, who is representing the confessed gunman, said there's no question he killed the 14 students and three staff members.
+Broward County Public Defender Howard Finkelstein, whose office is representing the confessed gunman, said there's no question he killed the 14 students and three staff members.

 "The only question is, does he live or does he die?"
 Finkelstein asked.

 Prosecutors would need to agree not to ask for capital punishment and allow life without parole instead.

-They could not immediately be reached for comment.
+Saturday, State Attorney Michael J. Satz said this "certainly is the type of case the death penalty was designed for," but that now is the time "to let the families grieve and bury their children and loved ones."

+"Our office will announce our formal position at the appropriate time," Satz said.

 Cruz's next court date is set for Monday morning.

-• The President and the first lady visited several injured patients at a Florida hospital.

-• An initial investigation indicates Cruz fired nearly 150 shots from his rifle, according to a law enforcement source.
+He is being held without bond following a video hearing Thursday in a Broward County court.

 President visits victims

-Trump also visited the Broward County Sheriff's Office headquarters, where he met with first responders who played a role in rescues and the arrest of the shooter.
+The President also went to the Broward County Sheriff's Office headquarters, where he met with first responders who played a role in rescues and the arrest of the shooter.

-"What a great job you've done and we appreciate it very much," he said.
+"What a great job you've done, and we appreciate it very much," he said.

-Trump told reporters at Broward Health North hospital that he spoke to victims, and applauded the efforts of the hospital staff and first responders to save lives.
+Trump told reporters at Broward Health North that he spoke to victims, and he applauded the efforts of the hospital staff and first responders to save lives.

 When asked whether more gun laws were needed to prevent school shootings, he did not respond.

-The shooting is at least the fourth at US middle and high schools this year, and has reignited a debate over gun control.
-Some blame congressional inaction for the massacre while others say now is not the time for such political battles.
+The shooting is at least the seventh at US middle and high schools this year and has reignited a debate over gun control.
+Some blame congressional inaction for the massacre, while others say now is not the time for such political battles.

 As the victims' loved ones mourn, more signs are emerging that authorities missed opportunities to intervene weeks before the massacre.

-The FBI said it received two tips that appear to relate to Cruz ahead of the shooting.
-The agency said it failed to act on a January 5 tip about the former student.
+The FBI has acknowledged receiving two tips that appear to relate to Cruz ahead of the shooting.
+One was a January 5 call to a tip line from someone close to him -- one that the FBI said it failed to act on.

 The caller provided information about "Cruz's gun ownership, desire to kill people, erratic behavior, and disturbing social media posts, as well as the potential of him conducting a school shooting."

-The information should have been assessed as a "potential threat to life," but the proper protocols weren't followed and the Miami office was not notified, the agency said.
+The information should have been assessed as a "potential threat to life," but the proper protocols weren't followed and the FBI's Miami office was not notified, the agency said.

 FBI Director Christopher Wray said the bureau is investigating what happened.